 - 4 cups brussels sprouts, washed and dried

 - 1 apple, thinly sliced

 - Prepare the dressing.
-In a small bowl, whisk the olive oil, lemon juice, mustard, parsley, maple syrup, salt, and pepper.
+In a small bowl, whisk the olive oil, balsamic vinegar, Dijon mustard, parsley, maple syrup, salt, and pepper until well combined.
 Set aside and prepare the salad.

 - If you have a food processor with a slicing blade, use the fine blade to process the brussels sprouts.
 This is the easiest method of making this salad as most of your work will be done in less than a minute.
 If you don't have a food processor, thinly slice each brussel sprout.

-- In a large bowl, combine the sliced brussels sprouts, thinly sliced apples, walnuts, and cranberries.
+- In a large bowl, combine the brussels sprouts, apple, shallots, walnuts, and cranberries.

-- Add the dressing.
-Gently toss to coat the ingredients with the dressing.
-Adjust salt and pepper as needed.
+- Pour the dressing over the salad.
+Gently toss to combine coat the ingredients with the dressing.